tiurzm/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio

-This is a portfolio, built using HTML and Bootstrap.
+This is a a mobile responsive portfolio, built using HTML and Bootstrap.